 Are you active on Instagram?
 Do you like other people’s photos, comment on them, and engage with their content regularly?
 This is a great way to start to get noticed, especially if those posts are closely followed by people in your target market.
 That said, if you are too active, you can actually look like a spammy bot to Instagram's algorithms, and they might ding you.
 There really are lots of obnoxious people out there who automate random comments to show up on influencer channels with URLs to their websites, etc. We even see that on the PMG blog and immediately delete them.
 So the key point here is to keep a frequent—but socially acceptable—level of interaction going.

 It’s tempting, but don’t do it.
-If I see someone with 10,000 followers but they follow 15,000 people, that usually implies their content isn't actually high-quality—and they’re just trying to pad their follower count by clicking every follow button that they come across.
+If I see someone with 7,450 followers but they follow 7,500 people (thanks for commenter Andrew for pointing out the correct numbers here), that usually implies their content isn't actually high-quality—and they’re just trying to pad their follower count by clicking every follow button that they come across.
 Building an engaged audience does take time and patience.
-If you truly have a social media strategy for your brand, following others for the sake of them following you back isn't going to bring you the results you want.
+If you truly have a social media strategy for your B2B brand, following others for the sake of them following you back isn't going to bring you the results you want.

 Things can begin to feel fake on Instagram.
 Is that person’s life really that perfect?
 Who has a kitchen that clean?
 Don’t be afraid to be authentic and create content that people can relate to.
 Highlighting the quirks of your business can win people over.
 While it's still going to be curated to a certain degree, posting user-generated content, third-party content, or even employee quotes will also shed light on what your brand values and prioritizes.
 Using the Instagram Stories tool is also a great way to showcase your company culture or your unique personality; if you're comfortable with video, give it a try!